LSSI-ETH/plmfit/README.md

 - `run_time`: The duration for which the job should run in hours.
 - `experimenting`: Set this if you want to benchmark speed, resource usage, etc.

-Use tabs as deliminators and the last line has to stay blank.
+Use tabs as deliminators and the last line has to stay blank, otherwise the scripts will not function.

 ### Upcoming Features